 Instantly recognisable for their bright red fur, the red river hog is undoubtedly the most brightly coloured of all wild pigs.
 They have black legs, a tufted white stripe along their spines and white ‘spectacles’ around their eyes.

-Red river hog originate from Western and Central Africa.
-They weigh an average of 45 – 120kg and stand at 0.55 – 0.80m tall.
+Red river hogs come from Western and Central Africa.
+They weigh an average of 45 to 120kg and stand at 0.55 to 0.80m tall.

 The omnivorous red river hog eats a wide variety of food, from roots, fruit and grass to eggs and small animals.

-Being highly adaptable, red river hog can be found in forests, savannah woodland and even cultivated areas, where they are perceived as agricultural pests.
+Being highly adaptable, red river hogs can be found in forests, savannah woodland and even cultivated areas, where they are viewed as agricultural pests.

-Red river hog are relatively widespread and, although they are one of the most hunted species in the Congo for bush meat, they are currently listed as a species of least concern.
+Red river hogs are relatively widespread and, although they are one of the most hunted species in the Congo for bush meat, they are currently listed as a species of Least Concern.

 You can learn more about the red river hogs' conservation status on the IUCN Red List of Threatened Species website